-Here are my top 3 tip for making natural & just darn good looking creek beds
+Here are my top 3 tips for making natural & just darn good-looking creek beds

 Here’s an example of a creek bed that was made from recycled onsite stones.
-It lacked definition and was a little lack luster so I tried to freshen it up with reorganizing and adding new stones.
+It lacked definition and was a little lackluster so I tried to freshen it up by reorganizing and adding new stones.

-- Trenching: I have seen a lot of ‘quick’ creek beds that just place the stones on top of the flat soil… It looks weird!
+I have seen a lot of ‘quick’ creek beds that just place the stones on top of the flat soil… It looks weird!
 Besides one of the great benefits is the ability to soak up water in the event of rain.
-Digging the creekbed down give more scale and pockets to nestle in larger boulders.
-Lastly, you’ll want some depth to if you want to add a bridge.
+Digging the creekbed down gives more scale and pockets to nestle in larger boulders.
+Lastly, you’ll want some depth if you want to add a bridge.
 A bridge over a flat pile of rocks looks wrong!

-Check out my book, “Big Impact Landscaping” for the full step by step on how to build a DIY dry creek bed and the footbridge 🙂
+Check out my book, “Big Impact Landscaping” for the full step-by-step instructions!